Beyond-jQuery/book/manuscript/attributes.md

 </form>
 ~~~~~~~

-In the above markup, you see three elements: one `<form>` and two `<input>`s.
+In the above markup, you see three elements tags: one `<form>` and two `<input>`s.
 The `<form>` element has a tag name of "form".
 In fact, `tagName` is a property available on every object in the DOM that implements the `Element` interface.
 This property was [standardized as part of W3C's DOM Level 2 Core specification][element.tagname].
-In my above HTML, the `<form>` element, represented as a [`HTMLFormElement` object][html5-form], has a `tagName` of "form".
-The two `<input>` elements are represented as [`HTMLInputElement` objects][html5-input], and unsurprisingly they have `tagName` values of "input".
+In my above HTML, the `<form>` element, represented as a [`HTMLFormElement` object][html5-form], has a `tagName` property with a value of "form".
+The two `<input>` elements are represented as [`HTMLInputElement` objects][html5-input], and unsurprisingly they each have `tagName` values of "input".

-Content describes any other node that are are descendants of an element.
+Content, the second part of an element, describes any other nodes that are are descendants of an element.
 My example `<form>` has two `<input>` elements as content, while the two `<input>` elements have _no_ content.
 In fact, `<input>` elements are not allowed to have any content.
-This restriction was likely in place since `<input>` elements were first introduced in [the HTML 2 specification][html2], but was only first [explicitly mentioned in the HTML 3 official standard document][html3].
+This restriction was likely in place since `<input>` elements were first introduced in [the HTML 2 specification][html2], but was only first [explicitly mentioned in the HTML 3 official standard document][html3-input].

 I> ## A note about my example form markup
 I>
-I> Normally you would want to associate each form field with a `<label>` and a text node with a display name.
+I> Normally you would want to associate each form field with a `<label>` that contains a text node with the field's display name.
 Also, a submit button is usually prudent, but I left all of these out of my fragment to keep it simple and focused on the discussion of attributes.

-Attributes, also optional, provide a way to annotate elements directly in your markup.
+Attributes, the third and final part of an element, also optional, provide a way to annotate elements directly in your markup.
 You may use them to provide data or state.
 For example, the `<form>` element above contains two such attributes: `action` and `method`, which together tell the form to send a POST request (`method`) to the "/rest/login.php" server endpoint (`action`) when the form is submitted.
 The first input has a `name` attribute of "username" and the second has a `name` of "password".
 This information is used to construct the request and tie these elements to their values when the server parses the form submit.
-This is not evident in the above HTML, but you can even create your own proprietary attributes and reference them in your code for the purposes of associating state or data with elements in your markup.
-Though not strictly required, the more standard way to do this is with `data-` attributes, which [will be discussed later on in this chapter](#data-attributes).
+While not evident in the above HTML, you can even create your own proprietary attributes and reference them in your code for the purposes of associating state or data with elements in your markup.
+Though not strictly required, the more standard way to do this is with `data-` attributes, which [will be mentioned later on in this chapter](#data-attributes).

-In addition to providing data or state, some attributes are used to define specific behaviors for a more general element.
+In addition to providing data or state, some attributes are used to define specific behaviors for multi-purpose elements.
 Take a look at the `type` attribute on the second input in the above fragment, as an example of this.
 This `type` attribute defines the second input to be a password input, which signals the browser to mask any characters entered into this field by the user.
 The first input _could_ include a `type` attribute with a value of "text", but this is not necessary as all `<input>` elements are, by default, text inputs.
 This default has been in place since the inception of HTML, and [is visible in one of the earliest drafts of the specification][html1-input].
 Another example of a behavior imposed by an attribute can be seen on both of the inputs above.
 Notice the `required` attributes on each of the inputs - this is a signal to any browser that supports [the `constraints API`][html5-constraints] to prevent form submission if either of these fields are left empty by the user.

 ### History and standardization {#attribute-history}

 Attributes have always been a part of HTML, and were [described in the first document that details HTML tags][html-tags], written by Tim Berners-Lee in 1992.
-In this article, Berners-Lee describes the same two general types of attributes that are used in HTML today  - boolean, and variable - which I will elaborate on further shortly.
+In this article, Berners-Lee describes the same two general types of attributes that are used in HTML today  - boolean, and variable - both of which I will elaborate on further shortly.
 The passage that calls out attributes is near the start of the document:

 > Some tags take parameters, called attributes.
 The attributes are given after the tag, separated by spaces.
 Certain attributes have an effect simply by their presence, others are followed by an equals sign and a value.

 Berners-Lee went on to mention a few such attributes, using the `href`, `type`, and `name` attributes of anchor tags as an example.
 Note though that the `name` attribute on `<a>` elements is no longer available as [it was removed in the HTML5 specification][html5-anchor].
 Since this first description of HTML, the number and importance of element attributes has increased greatly.

-Purely custom attributes are not, and have never been _officially_ supported in any HTML specification.
+Unbounded custom attributes are not, and have never been _officially_ supported in any HTML specification.
 But you may prefix an attribute name of your choice with "data-" as of the HTML5 spec - more on that [later](#data-attributes).
 However, if you would like to introduce a purely custom attribute into your markup, such as "myproject-uuid", you are certainly free to do so.
 The page will render without issue, and there will be no errors in your browser's developer tools console.
 Everything will work just fine.
-The only drawback is that your document will fail validation, as it will contain non-standard attributes, that is, attributes that are not mentioned in any accepted HTML standard.
-In fact, non-standard custom attributes are quite common, and even quite prevalent in popular JavaScript frameworks, such as AngularJS, which relies on non-standard custom attributes heavily to facilitate communication between element directives.
+The only drawback is that your document will fail validation, as it will contain non-standard attributes - attributes that are not mentioned in any accepted HTML standard.
+Non-standard custom attributes are actually quite common, and even prevalent in popular JavaScript frameworks, such as AngularJS, which relies on non-standard custom attributes heavily to facilitate communication with element directives.

 {#boolean-attributes}
 The latest _completed_ HTML spec - HTML5 - defines [four different types of attributes][html5-attribute-syntax].
-One type commonly known as a ["boolean attribute"][html5-boolean-attribute] is expressed as an element attribute without any value.
+One type commonly known as a ["boolean attribute"][html5-boolean-attribute] is expressed as an element attribute without any explicit value.
 Take the `required` attribute commonly found on `<input>` elements as one example (seen in the [previous section's](#what-are-attributes) HTML fragment).
 As the specification states, "The presence of a boolean attribute on an element represents the true value, and the absence of the attribute represents the false value."
 The HTML 5.1 standardized [`hidden` attribute][html51-hidden], which instructs the browser to _not_ render any element bearing the attribute, is another example of this first type.

 A second type of attribute is described as "unquoted".
 A little known fact is that you may omit quotes around your attribute values, provided the attribute value does not contain spaces, equal signs, or angle brackets (`<` and `>`), or an empty string (among other less notable character restrictions).
 So, the HTML fragment in the previous section can be re-written as follows: